mspraggs/pyQCD/README.md

 Several examples are included in the examples/ directory in the repository root.
 I'd encourage newcomers to look there for ideas on how to use pyQCD.
 I'd also strongly encourage the use of IPython when exploring the package (http://ipython.org/).

-Simulations are performed using the Simulation class.
-The settings for an individual simulation may be specified individually.
-For example:

-    import pyQCD

-    simulation = pyQCD.Simulation(num_configs=100,
-                                  measurement_spacing=10,
-                                  num_warmup_updates=100,
-                                  update_method="heatbath",
-                                  run_parallel=True,
-                                  rand_seed=-1,
-                                  verbosity=2)

-    simulation.create_lattice(L=4, T=8, action="wilson", beta=5.5, u0=1.0)
-    simulation.run()

-The plaquettes for each of the individual configurations are then stored in the simulation object as the member "plaquettes", so in the above cases simulation.plaquettes contain the sequence of plaquttes values from the set of generated configurations.

-Measurements can be added to the simulation using the add_measurement function as follows:

-    .
-    .
-    .
-    simulation.add_measurement(pyQCD.Lattice.get_propagator,
-                               pyQCD.Propagator,
-			       "propagators.zip",
-			       kwargs={"mass": 0.4})
-    simulation.run()

-Results are saved in zip archives that can be opened using the pyQCD.DataSet object.
-The results may be loaded and analyzed in an object-orientated manner, as follows:

-    import pyQCD

-    propagators = pyQCD.DataSet.load("propagators.zip")
-    correlators = pyQCD.DataSet(pyQCD.TwoPoint, "correlators.zip")

-    for i in xrange(propagators.num_data):
-        # Specify the propagators that make up the two-point function
-	twopoint = pyQCD.TwoPoint(L=4, T=8)
-	twopoint.compute_meson_correlator(propagators[i], propagators[i], pyQCD.gamma5, pyQCD.gamma5, "pion")
-        correlators.add_datum(twopoint)
-    # Compute the energies of the zero-momentum pion and rho_x with a fit range of 2 <= t <= 6
-    correlator_mean, correlator_std = correlators.statistics()
-    energies = correlators.jackknife(pyQCD.TwoPoint.compute_energy,
-                                     args=([2, 6], [1.0, 1.0], correlator_std.get_correlator("pion"), "pion"))